MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ### Use `echo` command

 Although `--debug` tells you exactly what the Azure CLI is interpreting, a second option is to return the value of an expression to your console.
-This method is very helpful when verifying the results of `--query` that is covered in detail in [Populate variables for use in scripts](./get-started-tutorial-3-use-variables.md).
+This method is helpful when verifying the results of `--query` that is covered in detail in [Populate variables for use in scripts](./get-started-tutorial-3-use-variables.md).

 # [Bash](#tab/Bash)